 Finally, you can input the original size (yield) of the recipe (it may be automatically filled if extracting the ingredients from a URL), as well as the servings you need to prepare.
-If one of these two fields is empty, or if they contain the same value, no scaling will be made.
+If one of these two fields is empty, or if they contain the same value, no scaling will be made by the recipe scaler / converter.
 If both are given, all recipe ingredients will be multiplied or divided accordingly.

 Cooking ingredients conversion chart: